javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

   The reverse chronological order is more natural and that’s how JaVers sorts.
   I didn’t find the way in Envers to get reverse ordering.

 * JaVers query API seems more elegant.
-In fact, it’s a small DSL called [JQL](/documentation/jql-examples/) (JaVers Query Language).
+It’s called [JQL](/documentation/jql-examples/) (JaVers Query Language).

 * What is really cryptic in Envers’ query is the results type.
   Why `getResultList()` returns non-parametrized List?
 List of what?
 Well, it depends on the second flag passed to `forRevisionsOfEntity()` named `selectEntitiesOnly`.
-  If it’s true, it will be a list of entities, otherwise *a list of three-element arrays, containing: the entity instance, revision entity, and type of the revision*.
+  If it’s true, it will be a list of entities, otherwise &mdash;
+  *a list of three-element arrays, containing: the entity instance, revision entity, and type of the revision*.
   Not cool.
 In Groovy it’s not a problem but in Java you have to cast heavily to get the data.
   In JaVers, you get the type-safe list of